o1-labs/rfcs/0008-zkvm-keccak.md

 ## Rationale and alternatives

 The generalized expression framework will provide the ability to create arbitrary number of columns and lookups per row for custom gates.
 This allows more optimized approaches to address boolean SNARK-unfriendly relations (among other advantages) such as XORs.
-The design presented above assumes a maximum column width of $14$, up to $7$ permutable cells, up to $12$ lookups per row, with $3$ custom gate types (`Xor64`, `Reset64`, `Rot64`), apart from `Generic` and a lookup table of $2^{16}$ entries.
+The design presented above assumes a maximum column width of $14$, up to $8$ permutable cells, up to $12$ lookups per row, with $4$ custom gate types (`Xor64`, `Reset64`, `Rot64`, `Not64`), and a lookup table of $2^{16}$ entries.
 Nonetheless, we could envision other strategies using more complex gates, targetting steps of the permutation function in Keccak, but using considerably more permutable cells.

 ## Prior art